Google Analytics 4 for Shopify: complete setup guide 2026

 Enhanced conversions: why this is crucial

-Enhanced conversions sends hashed customer data (email, phone) to Google for better conversion matching.
-On average, this increases measured conversions by 15-20% because offline conversions and cross-device purchases are attributed more accurately.
+Enhanced conversions send hashed customer data (email, phone) to Google for better conversion matching.
+This typically increases measured conversions by 15-20% because offline conversions and cross-device purchases are attributed more accurately.

 Why does this work?